 If you have clicked over from the One Room Challenge Website, welcome!
 I’m glad you are here!
+This week is the Reveal of our 90’s modern dining room makeover!
 I am an interior designer and serial DIY’er based in Red Deer, Alberta, Canada!
 You can catch up on my One Room Challenge project in the last week’s posts here:

 I’m so excited that this day has finally arrived – it’s reveal day!
 Before I get to the photos, I would like to thank Linda, the founder of the One Room Challenge and the founder behind this amazing event.
 The event has grown to be such a big part of the online design community and I look forward to every new season!
 I always find some new friends and designers to keep tabs on and the inspiration is endless.
 As soon as I finish up with this post I plan on diving deep into the reveals that can be found here: (Click the image:)